geminabox/geminabox/README.md

 ```

 Typically you might use this to push a notification to your team chat.
 Any
-exceptions which occur within the hook will bubble up, so please ensure they
+exceptions which occur within the hook is silently ignored, so please ensure they
-are rescued if this is not desirable.
+are handled properly if this is not desirable.

+Also, please note that this hook blocks `POST /upload` and `POST /api/v1/gems` APIs processing.
+Hook authors are responsible to perform any action non-blocking/async to avoid HTTP timeout.

 ## Client Usage